-But, despite this, there are plenty of reasons to admire the way local government pulls out the stops for its communities, in the face of challenges from every conceivable angle.
+But, there are plenty of reasons to admire the way local government pulls out the stops for its communities, in the face of challenges from every conceivable angle.
 Benjamin Welby is one of those also asked for his views by the team, and gives a detailed post on his own blog today.

 The reasons I love local government are not especially glamorous or ‘newsworthy’, but are no less important for that.
 Keeping the streets clean and well-lit, maintaining roads and parks and collecting our waste are soon noticed when they are not done well.
 In educating our children and providing care for those who are vulnerable, they provide a vital yet often unsung support for families and young people that will remain with them for life.
 They provide a lifeline for millions of older and infirm residents through the provision of extra care facilities and other forms of specialist, intensive support.
 Council housing, often derided, accounts for around 40% of all homes in the UK and even where local authorities are no longer a landlord, they are a vital link between the public the those various organisations that are.